-Burden’s welfare suffered substantially as a result of the botched experiment: she lost weight, temporarily lost the new love of her life, and instigated a physical altercation with her nemesis.
+Burden’s welfare suffers substantially as a result of the botched experiment: she loses weight, temporarily loses the new love of her life, and instigates a physical altercation with her nemesis.
 Her motivation had been multifaceted, making the betrayal that much harder to take: in addition to wanting visibility, she had wanted validation—not just as a visual artist, but arguably as a writer and as a self-made philosopher.
 Perhaps Hustvedt is conducting an experiment of her own, to gauge the reader’s self-importance: if you recognize an obscure art reference or a historical feminist reference within The Blazing World, how does it make you feel?
 Knowledgeable?
 Knowledgeable and therefore superior?
 Consider two different readings of Burden: her best friend, Rachel, described her as having “an immense appetite for ingesting as much learning as she possibly could” (p.
 48), while Eldridge, who was fond of Burden, said of her, “She knew too much, had read too much” (p.
 216).
 Undeniably learned, Burden frequently quoted the greats from history in her journals, requiring the editor to act as an interpreter by way of inserting footnotes.
 The footnotes, being objective by their very nature, contrast Burden’s impassioned writing.

 The highs and lows of Burden’s burdensome experiment unfold through chapters presented as contributions written in memoriam by characters interspersed with journal excerpts.
 In these seeming primary sources, the characters veer off topic to share loosely related details about their pets or people’s auras, emphasizing their lack of investment in the experiment.
 Harry’s obsessive nature appears pronounced in comparison, bringing to mind the female-associated term, hysteria.
 There are some obvious foils, like Rachel, the psychotherapist best friend who identifies Burden’s post-betrayal behavior as irrational; Bruno, Burden’s new male love interest, who is as unmotivated as she is prolific; and even her granddaughter’s friend, who is able to forget a spat the very next day.

-In addition to astutely capturing the complexity of the gender bias in the art world, Hustvedt characterizes it well overall, from graduate students’ overuse of theory to punchy descriptions like critic Clement Greenberg, right-hand man of Jackson Pollock as “a successful dictator” (p.
+In addition to astutely capturing the complexity of the gender bias in the contemporary art world, Hustvedt characterizes it well overall, from graduate students’ overuse of theory to punchy descriptions like critic Clement Greenberg, right-hand man of Jackson Pollock as “a successful dictator” (p.
 172).
-That Hustvedt holds a PhD in English and has lectured on art in university and museum settings comes as no surprise.
+That Hustvedt holds a PhD in English and has lectured on art in academic and museum settings comes as no surprise.
 In the running for the Man Booker Prize, The Blazing World is deserving of a place on every academic and art lover’s bookshelf.

 Cover reproduced with the permission of Simon & Schuster.